jackdignamit/ACME-Medical-Center-USB-Forensic-Examination-Simulation/readme.md

 - Analysis using industry-standard tools *(FTK Imager, Autopsy, OSForensics)*
 - Structured documentation of findings *(view above Google Drive link)*

-The primary objective is to confiscate a USB and investigate it for evidence of policy violation (photos of cats).
-Then, document using forensic procedures and ensure repeatability and data integrity.
-Lastly, maintain professional report structure for possible legal usage.

-*(The Google Drive link listed above contains the professional report.)*

 - - -

 ## Scenario